How a McKinsey alum volunteered her way to becoming the Chief of Staff at Khan Academy, and how she’s now trying to scale the non-profit

 A. Absolutely.
 That’s a great way to sum it up.

-Q. What is it like working at Khan Academy, and what do you do in your role on a day-to-day basis?
+Q. What is it like working at Khan Academy, and what do you do day-to-day?

 A. Chief of Staff is a great moniker for basically “jack of all trades.”
 As a startup, when I first joined, there were six people in the organization.
 I was the first person to really be focused full-time on the non-product side of the house.
 So I took on everything from getting the toilet paper for the bathroom to prepping our board materials for the board of directors meetings, and everything in between — recruiting, HR, setting up insurance, liaising with our legal and finance pro bono help.
 I think all of that falls under my umbrella.